Hassan-Mujtabata/BCS407-Campus-Safety-Detection-P2/README.md

 ## Dataset Notes

 - **Experiment 1:** Uses the original Project 1 dataset.
 Train/validation/test split is handled within the `train/` folder as defined in `data.yaml`.
-- **Experiment 2:** Expands the dataset with additional emergency exit images.
+- **Experiment 2:** Expands the dataset with additional emergency exit images to 2,167 total images.
 Labels from the added dataset were remapped using `remap_labels.py` to align with the unified 15-class schema.
-The split for Exp 2 was performed separately from Exp 1.
+The dataset is split 70% train / 20% validation / 10% test.
 - All images comply with ethical guidelines: no identifiable faces, no license plates, no personal data.

 ---